 MHD reviews reports submitted no less than annually by DHSS/DSDS to ensure that the operational functions as outlined in A-7 as well as throughout the waiver are being implemented as specified in the waiver application.
 MHD and DHSS/DSDS work together to address any deficiencies, outlining the steps to be taken to ensure the waiver assurances are being met.
 MHD works closely with DHSS/DSDS to set goals and establish timeframes for remediation and improvement activities.
 If significant problems are identified in the DHSS/DSDS reporting process MHD may decide to follow-up with a targeted review to ensure the problem is remediated.
 In general though, remediation of identified problems will be validated through the reports produced by DHSS/DSDS or MHD.
-The Medicaid agency oversight is maintained by providing that the operating agency track and no less than annually report to the Medicaid agency performance in conducting the operational functions of the waiver, thus eliminating the need in most cases for redundant record reviews and duplication of efforts for the two state agencies.
+The Medicaid agency oversight is maintained by providing that the operational functions of the waiver, thus eliminating the need in most cases for redundant record reviews and duplication of efforts for the two state agencies.

-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).

-Specify the types of contracted entities and d briefly describe th e functions that they perform.
-Complete Items A 5 and A-6.:

-• No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

-4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

-• Not applicable

-- Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+ency and/or operating agency (if applicable). ecify the types of contracted entities and briefly describe the functions that they perform.
+Complete Items A-5 and a.: Contracted entities do not perform waiver operational and administrative functions on behalf of the dicaid agency and/or the operating agency (if applicable). pendix A : Waiver Administration and Operation Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver nal and administrative functions and, if so, specify the type of entity (Select One): Not applicable plicable - Local/regional non-state agencies perform waiver operational and administrative functions. eck each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6:

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative function at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Specify the nature of these entities and complete items A-5 and A-6:
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency (the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6: pendix A : Waiver Administration and Operation state age sibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the ency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities it is made and administrative functions:

-5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:
+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions